Defying Biden administration, Egypt again arrests relatives of Egyptian American activist

 Under President Donald Trump, Sissi was handed invitations to the White House, and his human rights misdeeds were mostly ignored publicly.
 The government’s abuses skyrocketed during the Trump era.

-Under President Biden, so far the tone is significantly different.
+So far, the tone is significantly different under President Biden.
 Secretary of State Antony Blinken has publicly denounced arrests of Egyptian human rights activists.
 Congressional Democrats last month launched the Egypt Human Rights caucus, vowing to rebalance the U.S. relationship with Egypt with a focus on holding the Sissi government accountable for human rights abuses, corruption and mistreatment of American citizens.

 Diplomatically, too, the Biden administration has indicated that the special relationship the United States has had with Egypt since the signing of a 1979 peace treaty with Israel could be less special in the years to come.
 For decades, Egypt has received billions in U.S. military aid, regardless of its human rights record or authoritarianism.